International Relocations: It’s All in the Expectations…

 The bottom line here is the more informed you are about the differences and the proper procedures and customs in your new country, the easier and less frustrating you’ll find the transition.
 Take advantage of all the resources you can find to learn about what to expect.
 And even then, prepare to be confused and even frustrated at times.
 But after you’ve really learned about another country or several countries, you won’t see the differences as “different” anymore, more like interesting and enlightening!

 More about Heather Collins:

 I have lived in six countries on four continents in my life.
 I was a U.S. military brat growing up and have been an expat due to my husband’s career.
 I had my own company in the UK, where we lived for almost nine years, as a contractor to the relocation industry.
 I wrote guides for expats moving to cities around the world, procedure manuals, and also did project management.
-My career as a serial volunteer in many different types of organizations has included schools (PTA’s, classrooms, School Boards), Girl Scouts (troops and service units), charities (Make-a-Wish, Alzheimer’s Association, church activities), Credit Union Board of Directors, and Expat International Women’s Groups.
+My career as a serial volunteer in many different types of organisations has included schools (PTA’s, classrooms, School Boards), Girl Scouts (troops and service units), charities (Make-a-Wish, Alzheimer’s Association, church activities), Credit Union Board of Directors, and Expat International Women’s Groups.
 I have two adult daughters who are, most definitely, TCKs (Third Culture Kids).
 One of the things I enjoy the most is to be a resource for people moving around the world or to a different state and help make it a bit easier.